Frequently Asked Questions

 What is Type 200 Tooling Plate?

 Type 200 tooling plate is a very old trade name for Alcoa’s improved tolerance 6061 T651 rolled plate.
 Years ago, Kaiser’s Precision Plate™ and Alcoa’s Type 200 tooling plate™ raised the bar over other mills in their tolerance of 6061 T651 rolled or wrought plate.
 The published standards for Aluminum specification are found in the Aluminum Association Standards and Data Book.
 These are the standards that all mills have to meet.
 Unfortunately the tolerances are extremely liberal, allowing sub-standard producers to qualify with their products.
 In order to separate from the crowd, Alcoa created Type 200 Tooling Plate® and Kaiser created Precision Plate®.
 The improvements are to the thickness and flatness tolerances.
-All our 6061 T651 plate up through 3.0″ thick are stocked to the Type 200 tooling plate or Kaiser Precision plate tolerances at Howard Precision Metals.
+The majority of the 6061 T651 plate up through 3.0″ thick stocked on our floor is produced to the Type 200 tooling plate or Kaiser Precision plate tolerances.
 A new name that is also producing to the Precision Plate tolerances is Hulamin’s M-61®, however they only produce up to 2.50″ thick.
+If you have questions regarding the tolerances of standard AA 6061 T651 plate as compared to aluminum plate produced to precision plate tolerances, contact Howard Precision Metals today.

 Don’t confuse Tooling Plate for Cast Tool and Jig Plate.